DV Hardware reviews

 Testing

 Headphones aren't easy to review as the testing procedure is very subjective.
 What sounds great for me might sound bad to you and a headphone that feels great for you might be very uncomfortable for other people.
-If you're planning to buy a headset it's best to try out several models but unfortunately that's not always possible.
+If you're planning to buy a headset it's best to try out several models but unfortunately, that's not always possible.

 Sound quality

-In games the SteelSeries 4H headset really shines.
+In games, the SteelSeries 4H headset really shines.
 I tested the headset in World in Conflict, BioShock, Company of Heroes and Call of Duty 4 (demo) and was quite satisfied with the sound quality.
 The headset performed well and managed to immerse me into the game.

 While the 4H is great for gaming I can't recommend it if you plan on using it a lot to listen to music.
-I tried some rock, metal, dance and trance music with the 4H and wasn't really satisfied with the sound quality.
+I tried some rock, metal, dance, and trance music with the 4H and wasn't really satisfied with the sound quality.
 The same is true for movies, the 4H won't give you the optimal listening experience.
-My cheap Sennheiser HD 201 headphones performs a lot better.
+My cheap Sennheiser HD 201 headphones perform a lot better.

 To test the microphone I recorded a couple of samples of my voice.
 The quality of these samples was pretty good and it had only picked up a small amount of background noise.